 Applications are submitted online through the Graduate School of Arts and Sciences.
 To begin the application process, please see the Graduate School of Arts & Sciences website.
 For additional information about the application process, please contact the Biology Graduate Program Coordinator.
 Students must complete the online application.
 Applications submitted as PDFs to the department cannot be accepted.

 Prospective MS in Biology degree students must identify and communicate with a Biology faculty mentor prior to submitting an application for the MS program in Biology.
 No prospective master's student application will be accepted unless a mutually agreeable arrangement has been established between the prospective student and mentor.

 A non-refundable fee of $85 is due at the time the online application is submitted.
 The Graduate School grants application fee waivers to members of select organizations listed on the GSAS website.
 If you believe that you are eligible for a needs-based fee waiver, please contact the Office of Admissions once you are prepared to submit the application online to request the application fee waiver.

-Applications are accepted through December 15, 2017 for FALL 2018 semester but applications received by December 1, 2017 will receive priority review for funded offers of admission.
+Applications are accepted through December 15, 2018 for FALL 2019 semester but applications received by December 1, 2018 will receive priority review for funded offers of admission.
 The Biology Graduate Committee will meet in early December to review all completed applications.
-Spring admissions are rare, but will be considered on a case-by-case basis, please contact Myron Ballard if you are interested.
-No application will be accepted for review if submitted after December 15, 2017.
+Spring admissions are rare, but will be considered on a case-by-case basis, please contact the Biology Graduate Program Coordinator if you are interested.
+No application will be accepted for review if submitted after December 15, 2018.

 Please note that all questions relating to submission of admission materials including transcripts, and letters of recommendation are the responsibility of the Graduate School of Arts & Sciences.
-All test scores, transcripts and letters of recommendation must be sent directly to the Graduate School of Arts and Sciences via the online application website.
+All materials must be sent directly to the Graduate School of Arts and Sciences via the online application website.

 Graduate School of Arts and Sciences Contact Information: